SKILLSLIVE | DOCEBO PARTNER

-Docebo is your key to an automated, personalized and unparalleled enterprise learning experience.
+Docebo learning platform (LMS) is your key to an automated, personalised and unparalleled enterprise learning experience.

 SKILLSLIVE DIGITAL LEARNING SOLUTIONS

 Skillslive was formed to execute a global commercialisation strategy for the Loft Group Digital Education Platform.
 Skillslive Pty Ltd was recently acquired by Loft Ventures Pty Ltd. Loft Ventures has a portfolio of technology companies focused on global opportunities though cloud infrastructure and scalable technology.

 Skillslive Learning Management System and the Learning Ecosystem

 SkillsLive remains innovative and at the forefront of education technologies.
 Focusing on corporate learning ecosystems and the benefits that big data will contribute to creating visibility across an entire organisation at a local and global level.
 Additionally, the utilisation of cognitive systems that are able to exhibit adaptive, proactive and emotive behaviour.
 When implemented in support of educational activities a connection between communities and the process of learning, content delivery, assessment and collaboration can all be individualised, measured and presented in an enterprise dashboard.
 What drives this process is a common cognitive framework that humans use to inform their decisions: Observe, Interpret, Evaluate, and Decide.